TritonDataCenter/sdc-amon/docs/index.md

 ## Ping (GET /ping)

 A simple ping to check to health of the Amon server.
+Here "pid" is the PID of the Amon master server process.
+This is helpful for the test suite.

     $ sdc-amon /ping
     HTTP/1.1 200 OK
     Connection: close
     Date: Wed, 02 Nov 2011 04:40:42 GMT
-    Server: Joyent
+    Server: Amon Master/1.0.0
     X-Api-Version: 1.0.0
     X-Request-Id: 265a6379-bbf5-4d86-bd11-5e96614035d8
     X-Response-Time: 2